black-heart-sketch/cheese-game-class-work/README.md

 Checkmate: In this game, the outcome was decided when Player M (White) successfully delivered checkmate to Player N’s (Black's) king.
 This occurred after a series of tactical maneuvers, forcing Player N's king into a position with no escape.

 Stalemate or Draw: If at any point, neither player could force a checkmate or one of the players runs out of legal moves while not being in check, a stalemate or draw would occur, resulting in a tie.

-Castling: Both players performed castling to safeguard their kings early on.
-Player M (White) castled kingside while Player N (Black) opted for queenside castling.
-Pawn Promotion: During the game, Player N (Black) successfully promoted a pawn to a queen, creating new threats on the board.
-Tactical Moves: A few tactical blunders by Player N (Black) allowed Player M (White) to capture key pieces, leading to a material advantage.